Dantelo04/expo-template-app/README.md

 ### Theme

 The app includes a customizable theme system located in `styles/theme/` and `styles/tokens/`.
-You can modify colors, typography, and other design tokens.
+You can modify colors, typography, and other design tokens following the structure.

 ### Components